-While green tea and coffee both have caffeine, coffee has a significantly greater amount per cup.
-But both have other nutrients in them that have been linked with significant health benefits.
+While green tea and coffee both contain caffeine, coffee has a significantly greater amount per cup.
+Coffee and green tea contain other nutrients that have been linked with significant health benefits.

-Effects of Caffeine
+The Effects of Caffeine

-If you drink a cup of green tea every day, you are receiving a relatively small dose of caffeine.
-Eight ounces of green tea contain about 35 mg of caffeine, which is about half the amount of caffeine found in regular, black tea.
-However, this is still more significant than decaf tea, which has between 2 to 10 mg of caffeine per cup.
-Even iced green tea has caffeine, about 15 mg in a 16 oz. container.
-But many popular iced teas also have added sugar and calories.
+Yes, green tea does have caffeine!
+But if you drink a cup every day, you are receiving a relatively small dose of caffeine.
+Eight ounces of green tea contain about 25 milligrams of caffeine, which is about half the amount of caffeine found in black tea, according to the Mayo Clinic.

 Comparing Coffee and Tea to Other Caffeine Sources

-Potential Caffeine Side Effects
+Potential Side Effects of Caffeine